Walter462/Sneakers/README.md

 We follow top to bottom approach, question driven approach to avoid getting lost into pricing details and other distractions.

-## 7. `deal price`
+# 7. `deal price`
 Now we can discuss the `deal price` in detail.
-As we metioned before `deal price` is a property of the `store`.
+As we mentioned before `deal price` is a property of the `store`.
 The `deal price` data is in 3 columns of the table: Sneakers price, Delivery fee and Additional Conditions.
 We can notice that additional conditions are not applied to each store.
+That means that `deal price` calculation algorithm can be different for each store.

-### 7.1 `deal price` no additional conditions
+## 7.1 `deal price` no additional conditions
-#### 7.1.1. `deal price` no additional conditions algorithm
+### 7.1.1. `deal price` no additional conditions algorithm
 Too keep it simple we start with the stores that have no additional conditions.

 > [!note]
 > $deal\ price = sneakers\ price + delivery\ fee$

+### 7.1.2.
+Store2 & Store4 problem diagrams
+<a name="non-conditional-deal-price"></a>
 ```mermaid
 %%{ init : { "themeVariables": { "htmlLabels": true }}}%%
 graph TB